Fraham/Lab100/README.md

 Lab100
 ======

 Workings and answers for the Lab 100 module.
+Now complete.